junesirius/junesirius.github.io/_posts/Supernatural/2026-07-27-SPN-John-Winchester-journal.md

 ### 5.2

 > Sammy is twenty-two today.
-Saw in Colorado paper that a couple of hikers have gone missing at a plce called Blackwater Ridge.
+Saw in Colorado paper that a couple of hikers have gone missing at a place called Blackwater Ridge.
 Twenty years ago, maybe, eight people were killed up there.
 Cops called it grizzly attack.

 Only one sentence dedicated to Sammy now.
 The rest is the case the boys would later solve.
 But they wouldn't get to it until September, which means getting to a case four months after the paper comes out isn't that much of a deal... what's the matter with waiting on taking cases slowly then.
 They don't always have to rush to cases, looks like.
 Though, obviously hot cases would have more leads and must be easier to solve and fix.